datarec/minecraft_server_backup/README.md

 3. Enjoy.

 # Notes
-It currently only backs up one world.
+Currently only capable of backing up 1 world.